danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 ## The Messy Middle

-As the meeting began, Violetta hit record on Otter.ai, while Sembly stood ready for action.
+As the meeting began, Miranda hit record on Otter.ai, while Sembly stood ready for action.
 She casually prompted Sembly:

-> **WHAT Violetta TYPED:**
+> **WHAT MIRANDA TYPED:**
 > "Summarize key points from the meeting and keep an eye on any follow-up items."

 With a flick of her wrist, she hit play on the audio.
 Mr. Whiskers had settled, and the room buzzed with a funky energy.